-Information regarding the dates for these information meetings is sent out to districts and schools, and can also be found on the School Leadership website.
-The power point presentation from the most recent Information Meeting can also be found on School Leadership website.
+Information regarding the dates for these information meetings is sent out to districts and schools, and can also be found on the School Leadership admissions webpage.

+The power point presentation from the most recent Information Meeting can also be found on School Leadership admissions webpage.